buzz-software/buzz-software.github.io/index.md

 ## Prerequisites
 Familiarity with NodeJS / ExpressJS, javascript.

-There is a free and high quality NodeJS SaaS / Web Application building [video crash course](https://getbuzz.io/c/learning-expressjs).
+If you are new to NodeJS, check out this free and high quality NodeJS SaaS / Web Application building [video crash course](https://getbuzz.io/c/learning-expressjs).
 Learn how to install NodeJS, create an MVC application with ExpressJS, make basic SQL queries with Sequelize, how to create a migration, a basic CRUD implementation and more.
+SaaSBox is in fact based on an advancement of this tutorial.

 ## Getting started

 ### Download

-You can buy and download the template at this [link](https://saasbox.net/products)
+You can buy and download the template at this [link](https://saasbox.net/products).

 ### Quick start: